jasonjiajs/conference_call_code/01_download_data/readme.md

 - Get the titles (firm names) of each conference call, in every pdf, with get_titles_from_pdf.ipynb.
 This outputs pdf_titles.xlsx.

-  - We note that the combined files (xls_combined.xlsx pdf_titles.xlsx) are both in Excel, not in .csv.
+  - We note that the combined files (xls_combined.xlsx, pdf_titles.xlsx) are both in Excel, not in .csv.
 This is because some titles like "- EVENTS TRANSCRIPT ..." start with "-", and end up being interpreted as a non-existent formula (#NAME?) if read by Excel as a .csv.
-Saving as a .xlsx file solves this problem.
+Saving as a .xlsx file solves this problem and makes it easier to do manual checks.
+Saving as .csv is good once you have done the checks because .xlsx files cannot store more than ~1M rows.

 - The pdf_titles and xls_combined files record each conference call with the filestem (e.g. 20210101-20210104_1) and index (e.g. 0), giving an order to the list of calls (e.g. 0-th call in the pdf 20210101-20210104_1).
 We want to check that the i-th row in the pdf_titles and xls_combined files both record the same conference call, i.e. have the same filestem, index, and title (firm name).
 To do this, run check_if_pdf_and_xls_firm_names_are_the_same.ipynb.